 Globally, we expect Continental European equities likely outperform the US.
 Sentiment toward Europe remains overly cautious.
 Pundits lament slight slowdowns in eurozone purchasing managers' indexes and presume the expansion there is stalling.
-They continue fixating on the ECB, worrying its "tightening" monetary policy risks renewed weakness, ignoring the fact that last year's eurozone outperformance and strong economy occurred while the ECB slowed its long-term asset purchases.
+They continue fixating on the ECB, worrying its "tightening" monetary policy risks renewed weakness, ignoring the fact that last year's eurozone outperformance and strong economy occurred while the ECB slowed its long-term i Source: FactSet, as of 4/4/2018.
+MSCI All Country World Index return with net dividends in USD, 12/31/2017 - 3/30/2018.

+asset purchases.
 In our view, this shows positive surprise potential appears greater in Europe, although we still expect US equities to do well.

 Meanwhile, Emerging Markets (EM) overall are growing and contributing to broader global expansion.
 Economies with growing services sectors and bustling consumer classes are leading and countries reliant on commodity prices are now beginning to recover.
-However, while the global expansion is benefitting EM broadly, several countries face domestic economic and political i Source: FactSet, as of 04/04/2018.
-MSCI All Country World Index return with net dividends in USD, 31/12/2017 - 30/03/2018.
+However, while the global expansion is benefiting EM broadly, several countries face domestic economic and political challenges.

-challenges.
 Looking ahead, the EM countries best situated to benefit from the bull market's current economic drivers have strong trade ties and factor prominently in global Tech.

-It is difficult to know how much longer this pullback will last, although we believe it has all the indicators of a normal correction-not the start of a bear market.
+It is difficult to know how much longer this pullback will last, although we believe it has all the indicators of a normal correction not the start of a bear market.
 Like most corrections, it was sharp and fast.
 Meanwhile, pundits searched for reasons to justify the drops, projecting a far larger impact.
 In February, inflation and rising interest rates were hot topics-then they were quickly forgotten.
 In March, discussion largely shifted to tariffs.
-Trade tensions-particularly between China and the US- have spurred concerns of a trade war between the world's two largest economies.
+Trade tensions particularly between China and the US- have spurred concerns of a trade war between the world's two largest economies.